-Use Electromechanics Forces ( $\geq$ ) coupling to model electromechanical interaction between deformable solids and electric fields, particularly in case when the deformations of the structure can significantly affect the electric field distribution.
+Use an Electromechanical Forces (\geq) coupling to model electromechanical interaction between deformable solids and electric fields, particularly in case when the deformations of the structure can significantly affect the electric field distribution.

 The presence of such multiphysics node in the model will enforce the Include geometric nonlinearity option on all applicable study nodes.